openstack/ironic/doc/source/admin/drivers/idrac.rst

 BIOS Interface
 ==============

-The BIOS interface implementation for idrac-wsman allows BIOS to be configured with the standard clean/deploy step approach.
+The BIOS interface implementations supported by the ``idrac`` hardware type allows BIOS to be configured with the standard clean/deploy step approach.

 Example
 -------